Loading

 Objectives

-• To review how to account for a joint venture
+• To recognize how to account for forfeitures related to share-based consideration payable to a customer

 • To identify how to measure a crypto asset

-• To review how to record a crypto asset on the balance sheet and income statement
+• To review how to measure and record a crypto asset on the balance sheet and income statement

-• To review the bases that can be used to disclose disaggregation of expenses required by ASU 2024-03
+• To recognize the type of entity which is subject to the new disaggregation of expenses disclosures required by ASU 2024-03

 • To recognize examples of assets that are and are not subject to the ASC 326-20 expected credit loss model